ph9ii/broccoli-shop/readme.md

 ## Database & Migrations
 We are using database version control provided to us with laravel, to generate databases schemes and manage migrations.
-Available Migrations: "users, password_rests, products, orders, category_product, order_product, carts, translations".
+-- Available Migrations: "users, password_rests, products, orders, category_product, order_product, carts, translations".
-Note: We are using integer to speed up computations in database layer.
+*Note*: We are using integer to speed up computations in database layer.

 ## Models Eloquent ORM
-- We are using Eloquent ORM "\Illuminate\Database\Eloquent\Model" for simply ActiveRecord implementation for working with database, query for data in tables, as well as insert new records into tables.
+We are using Eloquent ORM "\Illuminate\Database\Eloquent\Model" for simply ActiveRecord implementation for working with database, query for data in tables, as well as insert new records into tables.
-Available Models: "Buyer, Cart, User, Seller, Category, Order, Product, Translation".
+-- Available Models: "Buyer, Cart, User, Seller, Category, Order, Product, Translation".
 - We are using "Soft Deletes" on some important models.

 ## Policies, Gateways & Scopes
 - Policies: We organize authorization logic around a particular model or resource via using different policies "App\Policies".
-Available Policies: "BuyerPolicy, UserPolicy, SellerPolicy, CarPolicy, and OrderPolicy".
+-- Available Policies: "BuyerPolicy, UserPolicy, SellerPolicy, CarPolicy, and OrderPolicy".
-- Gateways are used here to allow adming actions.
+- Gateways are used here to allow admin actions.
 - Scopes: Scopes allow our API clients to request a specific set of permissions when requesting authorization to access an account.
 Available Scopes: "BuyerScope, SellerScope".